 Wondering if your problem can be improved or solved with physiotherapy?

 When you have a problem that’s affecting your daily life, you should see a doctor as soon as possible.
 The sooner you’re treated, the more effective treatment will be.
-So don’t hesitate to contact a physiotherapist or talk to a doctor.
+So don’t hesitate to contact a physiotherapy professional or talk to a doctor.

 Physiotherapy and prevention

 Physiotherapy can help treat many problems, and it also plays an important role in preventing certain injuries.
-Professional physiotherapists and physical rehabilitation therapists can give you useful advice about daily things you can do to limit your risk of injury or pain.
+Professional physiotherapists and physiotherapy technologists can give you useful advice about daily things you can do to limit your risk of injury or pain.

 Whether you’re a seasoned athlete or an elderly person afraid of falling, don’t hesitate to consult a physiotherapist professional to improve your daily life.